syntasso/instruqt-kubecon/12-bonus-deploy-operator-to-kubernetes/assignment.md

 Your operator is an application, so it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.

 Kubebuilder knows this and provides the Make command you need.
-If you run the following command, you will end up with a local docker image.
-By default the `IMG` tag found at the top of the Makefile is used as the tag:
+Run the following command in your `Run Shell` tab and you generate a local docker image:
 ```
 make docker-build
 ```

-> ⏳ Note that this may take a few minutes!
+> ⏳ **Note that this may take a few minutes!**

+> 💡 By default the `IMG` tag found at the top of the Makefile is used as the tag.
+You can see this value in the `Code editor` tab at the top of the `Makefile`.

 This docker image is currently only usable on your local computer.
 Typically you would tag and push this image to a repository in the cloud so that your Kubernetes cluster could pull it down from the internet.
 Today you will not be doing this.

 ⬆️ Loading an image in a local k3s cluster
 ==============

 Instead, today you will load this local image into your local `k3s` Kubernetes cluster in order to keep everything local.
-To load this image, you first need to create an output of the image:
+To load this image, you first need to create an output of the image.
+Run the following command in the `Run Shell` tab:
 ```
 docker save --output /root/demo/controller-latest.tar controller:latest
 ```